Describe what cannabinoids are, how they work, and what some of the most common ones are, along with their medicinal benefits.

 The initial acid form of CBD.
 CBDA converts to CBD when it is heated.

-Another major cannabinoid, and one of the most famous, CBD is non-psychoactive.
+Another major cannabinoid, and one of the most famous, is CBD.
+CBD is non-psychoactive.
 It’s known to be helpful in treating neurological disorders like epilepsy, reducing pain and inflammation, reducing anxiety and depression, reducing nausea, regulating blood pressure, and more is being research.

 The initial acid form of CBC.
 CBCA converts to CBC when it is heated.